mitiebh/Compiler-LexicalAnalyser/README.md

 #### How to use ?
-You can first run the source.exe file or compile the Source.cpp file by yourself, then check the Outputfile.txt to see the result.</br>
+You can first run the source.exe file or compile the Source.cpp file by yourself, then check the Outputfile.txt to see the result.<br>
 ▶ Notice: This program only goes to detect and find the valid tokens, it has no detection/correction ERROR.

-Thanks for watching ^-^